ArmanTheParman/parmanode4win/contributing.md

 ## Add and commit locally, then push to your Github repository

-## Make pull request from your repository.
+## Make a pull request from your repository.

-## Wait for merge or respond to questions from Parman.
+## Wait for a merge or respond to questions from Parman.